ConvergePanelRESEARCH • VERIFY • GOVERN

 Financial misinformation carries unique danger: it has a profit motive.
 Pump-and-dump schemes, coordinated hype campaigns, fabricated earnings projections, and 'guaranteed returns' claims are designed to be shared.
 The people creating them want you to amplify them before you think critically.

 Viral finance claims often have a specific structure: a dramatic statistic ('this asset returned 400% last year'), a credible-sounding source ('according to Goldman analysts'), and urgency ('before the window closes').
-Each element is designed to bypass skepticism.
-And unlike health claims, which might produce regret later, finance claims can produce immediate, irreversible financial loss.
+Each element is designed to bypass scepticism.
+Unlike health claims, which might produce regret later, finance claims can produce immediate, irreversible financial loss.

-AI models can help — but a single model queried about a market claim will often either echo the narrative (especially if it's been circulated widely) or give you an appropriately cautious hedge.
-Neither response tells you whether the specific claim is accurate.
+AI models can help — but a single model queried about a market claim will often either echo the narrative (especially if it's been widely circulated) or give you an appropriately cautious hedge.
+Neither response tells you whether the specific claim is accurate or whether the source is legitimate.

 How ConvergePanel helps

-ConvergePanel's multi-model approach is particularly useful for finance claims because different models have different relationships with financial data.
-GPT-5.2 and Claude Opus 4.5 tend to flag unsourced statistics.
-Grok 4 and Perplexity Pro tend to surface real-time counter-evidence.
-When all five converge on 'inaccurate' or 'unverifiable,' you have strong grounds to dismiss the claim.
-When they split, that's a reason to do more digging, not to share.
+ConvergePanel's multi-model approach is useful for finance claims because different models have different relationships with financial data and different tendencies to flag unsourced statistics.
+When all five models converge on 'inaccurate' or 'unverifiable,' you have strong grounds to dismiss the claim before acting or sharing.
+When they split, that's a reason to do more digging, not to proceed.

 How it works

-1. 1Copy the exact claim — include the statistic, the purported source, and the date if given
+1. 1Copy the exact claim — include the statistic, the purported source, and any date given

 2. 2Paste into ConvergePanel's Claim Verification mode